 You can also jump to the skip-level meeting template.

-A skip level meeting is a one-on-one meeting where upper managers meet directly with employees, bypassing employee’s direct manager, essentially “skipping” a level of management to connect directly with employees.
+A skip-level meeting is a one-on-one meeting where upper managers meet directly with employees, bypassing the employee’s direct manager, essentially “skipping” a level of management to connect directly with employees.
 (Get it? 😏)